 Skip to main content

 Are you thinking about adding digital pathology to your practice, changing the way you digitize slides, or are you in need of a different whole slide scanner to fit your needs?
-Some scanning companies have been around a long time, but more have cropped up over the past few years.
+Some scanning companies have been around for a long time, but more have cropped up over the past few years.
 With the increase in the number of options on the market, it may be hard to find the right one for your practice.
 Here are the top 10 digital pathology scanners in alphabetical order.

 1. 3DHistech